-We are seriously so blessed to live in an area with such amazing parks and playgrounds.
+We are so blessed to live in an area with such amazing parks and playgrounds.
 Central Indiana has countless parks that are perfect for fun in any season.
-From sledding hills, trails, gardens, all-inclusive equipment and splash pads you are sure to find something for everyone.
+From sledding hills, hiking trails, gardens, all-inclusive equipment, and splash pads, you are sure to find something for everyone.
+Westfield parks boast some of the largest and most unique playgrounds and are worth the drive north.
+Here are 13 must-visit parks and playgrounds in Westfield, Indiana.

-Branch out of your usual neighborhood parks and let the kids roam a new environment.
-Check out these parks we love in Westfield.
+Branch out of your usual neighborhood parks and let the kids jump around and play on some new equipment.
+Head north and check out these awesome Westfield parks with playgrounds.

 Asa Bales Park

-The Asa Bales Park has something for everyone.
-On the North end you’ll find a skate park and all-inclusive playground equipment.
-Throughout this long, skinny park you will see an 18 tee disc golf course.
+Asa Bales Park has something for everyone.
+Throughout the park, you will find an 18-tee disc golf course.
+On the North end, you’ll find a skate park and inclusive and accessible playground equipment.
 The path running North to South winds through grassy areas, shade trees, and over little bridges.
-Check out the wooden swing that a pack of Eagle Scouts made.
+Look for the awesome wooden swing that a pack of Eagle Scouts made.

 This park is home to the state’s first outdoor fitness court where you can burn some calories and build those muscles.
-History buffs will want to see the 1845 Anti-Slavery cemetery where Asa Bales, his wife and slaves in unmarked graves have found their permanent resting spot.
+History buffs will want to see the 1845 Anti-Slavery cemetery where Asa Bales, his wife, and slaves in unmarked graves have found their permanent resting spot.
 Restrooms are available and there is parking on both ends of the park.
 Asa Bales Park is home to many outdoor festivals too!
-In the past they have held a Spanish Heritage Festival, a Doggy-Donut Trail, Westfield Rocks the 4th of July and more.
+In the past, they have held a Spanish Heritage Festival, a Doggy-Donut Trail, Westfield Rocks the Fourth, and more.

 Freedom Trail Park